LMaha/Selenium101/README.md

 You are required to run the above test in parallel on at least 2 different browser/OS combinations on the LambdaTest platform (for example, Windows 10 Chrome latest version and macOS Catalina Safari)

+## TestScenarios Class in Selenium 101 project has three test methods which demonstrate above three testing scenarios